Last Updated on11 minutes to read

 Make sure partners can easily understand your program, especially what they need to do to earn rewards, and what rewards are available.

 Think of it like breaking a bad habit, the more difficult it is to change a behavior, the less likely a person is to stick with it.
-If your channel partner program is too complicated, it creates an unnecessary barrier that can make your partner less likely to participate.
+Complicated channel partner programs create unnecessary barriers.
+This can make your partners less likely to participate.

-Make sure rewards are attainable to properly motivate partners to participate in your channel partner incentive program.
+Make sure rewards are attainable to motivate partners to take part in your channel partner incentive program.
 But that doesn’t mean it should be super easy for your partners to hit their goals, either.
 You want it to be a bit challenging and profitable for both parties.

 Reward partners with the incentives in an accurate and timely manner.
 While you may want to make it a bit difficult to earn your rewards – signing up for your program and claiming their rewards should be frictionless.
-Otherwise, your partners will get frustrated and won’t participate.
+Fortunately, channel partner software helps with reward tracking.
+Without timely channel partner incentives, your partners will get frustrated and won’t participate.

 Tracking your point of sale data is essential to giving partners the incentives as soon as you can after they earn the rewards.
 This also helps you identify top partners and identify opportunities where you may want to motivate them more.
 And of course, it enables you to see which sales are to new customers and which deals are to existing customers.

 If you’re still using spreadsheets to manage your sales incentive programs, your process is probably not as efficient as it could be.
-As your organization expands and grows, managing complex incentive programs becomes more difficult to handle – often causing manual errors and version control problems.
+As your organization grows, managing complex incentive programs becomes more difficult to handle.
+This often causes manual errors and version control problems.

 In a competitive channel partner landscape, it can be challenging to stay top-of-mind.
 The best way to gain a competitive edge starts with strategic, effective, and measurable channel marketing for your incentive program.
 Budget accordingly and think outside the box on how to engage with your target audience.